Skip to main content

 Permission Requirements

 Each endpoint in the Cortex XDR API requires a certain permission scope.
+The following are the required scopes for commands in this integration:

 READER NOTE

-As Cortex XDR is using role-based access control (RBAC), the API access keys are generated based on a specific user account and the application.
+• As Cortex XDR is using role-based access control (RBAC), the API access keys are generated based on a specific user account and the application.
 Therefore, the command permissions are inherited from the user account’s role.
 Users need to configure their user profile from the Cortex XDR console for each command in this integration.

-Some features are license-dependent.
+• Some features are license-dependent.
 Accordingly, users may not see a specific feature if the feature is not supported by the license type of their user account or if they do not have access based on their assigned role.

-When creating custom roles, refer to Access Management for required permissions
+• When creating custom roles, refer to Access Management for required permissions

 Configuring Cortex XDR to Work with D3 SOAR

-1. Log in to Cortex XDR.
+1. Log into Cortex XDR.

 2. Once logged in, click the image-20240401-163934.png icon and navigate to Configurations > Integrations > API Keys.